clipperhouse/gen/README.md

 # Design goals

 We want this library to be idiomatic, fast and as lightweight as possible.
 We are looking to bring a bit of terseness and clarity to operations that might otherwise require verbose loops.
 We also will refrain from implementing functionality that would compete for problems that Go already solves cleanly.

-# Helping out

-It’s probably a bit early for pull requests, we’re still designing the API.
-You can always find me @clipperhouse on GitHub and Twitter, your ideas are welcome.

 ## Implemented so far: